MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/geo-s2cell-to-polygon-function.md

 ## Returns

 Polygon in [GeoJSON Format](https://tools.ietf.org/html/rfc7946) and of a [dynamic](./scalar-data-types/dynamic.md) data type.
-If the s2cell is invalid, the query will produce a null result.
+If the s2cell is invalid, the query produces a null result.

 > [!NOTE]
 > S2 Cell edges are spherical geodesics.